Who is behind Unspoken?

 Sailors' Society

 Sailors’ Society is here for seafarers and their families 24/7.
-A global maritime welfare charity with an easily accessible helpline, female helpline, crisis and trauma support, as well as confidential Peer-to-Peer Support Groups.
+A global maritime welfare charity with an easily accessible helpline, crisis and trauma support, as well as confidential peer-to-peer support groups.
 Support is available wherever and whenever it is needed, even out at sea, and lasts as long as the need is there.

 TURTLE

-TURTLE is the leading marketplace for fair, diverse and transparent recruitment in the maritime sector, connecting seafarers and shipping companies, ensuring compliance with the MLC 2006.
-They enable data-driven recruitment, being traceable at all times.
+TURTLE is the leading marketplace for fair, diverse, and transparent recruitment in the maritime sector, connecting seafarers and shipping companies, and ensuring compliance with the MLC 2006.
+It enables data-driven, traceable recruitment.

 Women in Fisheries

-UK Women in Fisheries is a network for all women who work in UK fishing, including those in the catching sector, vessel owners, fleet managers, fishmongers, processors, fishing conservationists, charity workers, trainers or partners of commercial fishermen.
+UK Women in Fisheries is a network for all women who work in UK fishing, including those in the catching sector, vessel owners, fleet managers, fishmongers, processors, fishing conservationists, charity workers, trainers, and partners of commercial fishermen.
 WIF supports women through networking, mentoring, events and training.